gollapinnikarthik/manipulating-data-with-numpy-code-along-project/README.md

 ### Learnings from the project

-Reading data using numpy module
+Reading data using numpy module.
-Using numpy unique and shape function
+Using numpy unique and shape function.
-Subsetting numpy data using [:] methods
+Subsetting numpy data using [:] methods.
-Using conditional filtering using slicing and indexing in numpy
+Using conditional filtering using slicing and indexing in numpy.

 ### Approach taken to solve the problem